Before Your Child Immigrates to the United States

 - IR-3 visa: Issued when a full and final adoption is completed abroad:

-- Requires that the parent (if unmarried), or at least one parent (if married) physically see the child prior to or during the adoption proceedings.
+- Requires that the parent (if unmarried), or at least one parent (if married) physically see and observe the child prior to or during the adoption proceedings.

 - IR-4 visa: Issued to a child that:

 - is coming to the United States to be adopted.